adit-negi/EventManger/README.md

-This a vent manager react app bootstraped with create react app
+This a event manager react app bootstraped with create react app